-You might if you want a quiet companion to cuddle with you in bed.
+You want a quiet companion to cuddle with you in bed?

 So, let’s see some adorable laid-back cat breeds that love peace as much as you do.

 So, what type of cat is the calmest?
 While it depends a lot on the cat’s unique temperament and upbringing, some breeds tend to be lazier than others.